warrendeleon/rn-warrendeleon/docs/readme/PERFORMANCE.md

 ---

-**Need help?** Open an issue on GitHub or use the profiling tools above.
+Use the profiling tools above to diagnose performance issues.